-The fair value of our Purchased Performing Loans is typically dependent on the value of the underlying real estate collateral, as well as the level of interest rates.
+The fair value of our Business purpose and Non-QM loans is typically dependent on the value of the underlying real estate collateral, as well as the level of interest rates.
 Because these loans are primarily newly or recently originated performing loans, we believe these investments exhibit positive duration.
-Given the short duration of our Transitional loans, we believe the fair value of these loans exhibits little sensitivity to changes in interest rates.
-We estimate the duration of these Purchased Performing Loans held at carrying value using management's assumptions.
+Given the short duration of our Single-family and Multifamily transitional loans, we believe the fair value of these loans exhibits little sensitivity to changes in interest rates.
+We estimate the duration of these Business purpose and Non-QM loans using management's assumptions.